Esben922/Clinical-Compass/README.md

 # Reproduce our results with the following setup:

+We reached out to relevant actors to get a permission agreement.
 Get relevant permissions if needed.

 ### Get Data Foundation:
 - `scripts/scrape.py` to scrape files.